Sid-352/Rhizome/README.md

     pip install websockets pynput ujson
     ```
 3.  **Configure the Server**:
-    -   Navigate to the `Server Files` folder.
+    -   Navigate to the `server` folder.
     -   Open the `config.ini` file in a text editor.
     -   Set a `secret_key` that you will use to connect from your phone.
     ```ini